python/cpython/Doc/reference/simple_stmts.rst

 **Programmer's note:** the :keyword:`global` is a directive to the parser.
 It applies only to code parsed at the same time as the :keyword:`global` statement.
-In particular, a :keyword:`global` statement contained in a string or code object supplied to the builtin :func:`exec` function does not affect the code block *containing* the function call, and code contained in such a string is unaffected by :keyword:`global` statements in the code containing the function call.
+In particular, a :keyword:`global` statement contained in a string or code object supplied to the built-in :func:`exec` function does not affect the code block *containing* the function call, and code contained in such a string is unaffected by :keyword:`global` statements in the code containing the function call.
 The same applies to the :func:`eval` and :func:`compile` functions.